peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 ## Issuer Metadata

-Issuers using Status Assertions MUST include in their metadata the following values:
+Issuers using Status Assertions include in their metadata the following values:

 - `status_assertion_endpoint`.
 REQUIRED.
 It MUST be an HTTPs URL indicating